Puumanamana/deepimpute_paper_scripts/README.md

 # docker run -it deepimpute_figures
 ```

-The scripts can then easily be launched using `python3 script.py` or `Rscript script.R` for R scripts.
+The scripts can then easily be launched using `python script.py` or `Rscript script.R` for R scripts.

 ## Code
 The code is separated into 2 main categories: